mnfst/docs-baas/upload.md

 Manifest comes with a **built-in storage system** to upload assets locally (default) or in a [S3 bucket](./s3-storage).
 You can use [file upload](#upload-a-file) to let your users update any kind of file, or [image upload](#upload-an-image) for image resizing.

 A `public/storage` folder is automatically created when needed.
-Uploaded files and images will be renamed with a unique name and stored in a specific folder based on entity and property name, ending by a folder with the current month name to prevent having to many files in a single folder.
+Uploaded files and images will be renamed with a unique name and stored in a specific folder based on entity and property name, ending by a folder with the current month name to prevent having too many files in a single folder.

 Example: _public/storage/project/contract/Nov24/8dab3936m1p54a66-contract.pdf_